 You never see these kinds of stories being told in animation do you?
 So why should you think about them?
-Well, consider this: you are an unknown indie creating an animation project.
-It is unrealistic to think that a load of customers are going to drop $20 or so your DVD without the marketing dollars a company like DIsney or Dreamworks puts behind a product launch.
+Well, consider this: you are an unknown indie who wants to make your anime and independently publish.
+It is unrealistic to think that a load of customers are going to drop $20, or so, for your DVD without the marketing dollars a company like DIsney or Dreamworks puts behind a product launch.
 For this reason, if you did something in the same vein as those large outfits, no matter how well done it might be, chances are you will get lost in the competition.

 The key is, of course, to do something wildly different.
 Do something that the customer cannot get from the majors, thus giving them a reason to take a look at you.
 If you did something that truly stands apart from the mainstream you can find yourself in a true to life, "If you build it, they will come" situation.
 Word of mouth will spread.
 People who are looking specifically for what you have to offer will be led to you and they will happily open their wallets.
 Piracy will not even be a consideration.